Taxable and non-taxable income

 - Attendance Allowance

 - Child Benefit.
 While Child Benefit is not taxable, if your household receives it and someone in your household has taxable income of over £50,000, they may have to pay extra tax from 7 January 2013.
-For more information, see Child Benefit and tax if you have a high income
+Find out more about the extra tax charge on GOV.UK.

 - child dependency additions paid with Carer’s Allowance, Incapacity Benefit, State Retirement Pension and Widowed Parent’s Allowance